IMMM-SFA/tell/doc/source/user_guide.rst

 While **tell** was not designed for this level of detail, other detailed sectoral models are.
 We built **tell** to incorporate technological changes by partnering with these detailed sectoral models.
 The figure below shows how this might work conceptually.
 The top row reflects information that might come out of a detailed residential energy model.
-In panel (a) we show the base diurnal load profiles for residential customers in a given region.
+In panel (a) we show the diurnal load profiles for residential customers in a given region.
 The load profile reflects a typical springtime load profile in residential buildings.
 Now imagine that you wanted to simulate the impact of widespread rooftop solar adoption within that region.
 Panel (b) shows the potential solar energy supply simulated by the detailed model.
 The solar energy curve follows a typical